Table of contents

 Weight

-The Merrell Moab 3 hiking shoes are in the upper middle of the pack for weight.
-At one pound, 9.1 ounces for the pair, these certainly aren’t the lightest option, but the additional weight is the key to their durability and protective features.
-The Moab’s thick outsoles are made from a burly rubber composite that adds significant heft to the shoes but makes them one of the best when it comes to traction and stability.
-The durable leather and mesh uppers combined with the cushy, thick EVA midsole also contribute to the weight of the Moabs, but these materials also directly translate to excellent comfort and better shock absorption, reducing foot strain on rocky trails.
+The Merrell Moab 3 was the second-heaviest hiking shoe we tested.
+At two pounds 2 ounces for the pair, these certainly aren’t the lightest option, but the additional weight is the key to their comfort and protective features.
+The durable leather and mesh uppers and thick EVA midsoles add weight, but these materials also translate to better shock absorption and comfort, reducing foot strain on rocky trails.

-This bulky design can be a downside for long backpacking trips and long hiking days, as it can lead to increased fatigue over time – and hikers who want lightweight options will want to look elsewhere.
-But, the Moabs are a great option for beginners, day hikers, and folks heading into technical terrain who need heavier shoes that are built to handle the path less traveled.
+This bulky design can be a downside for long backpacking trips and long hiking days, as it can lead to increased fatigue over time.
+Hikers who want lightweight options will want to look at other hiking shoes – or switch to the best trail running shoes.
+Moabs also feel a bit cumbersome on groomed trails with lots of flat, packed dirt.
+But, the Moabs are a great option for beginners, day hikers, and folks heading into technical terrain who need heavier shoes for heavier backpacking loads.

 Man's legs from knee down wearing maroon socks and blue pants with Merrell Moab 3 hiking shoes walks along a narrow rocky ledge.